 A verge is defined as the portion of a thoroughfare which lies between the boundary of a carriageway and the adjacent property line and includes any part of the verge designed for or intended for use by vehicles but does not include a footpath.This means that the width of a verge can vary from property to property and in different areas.

 No verge restrictions in place

-Should vehicles be parked on the verge without your permission please contact the Parking team, Monday - Friday between 8:30am - 4:30pm on 9311 8115 and ask for an available officer to attend.
+- Single Dwelling Properties - Should a vehicle be parked on your verge and without your permission and you live in a single dwelling property, then please call Parking and Rangers team, Monday - Friday between 8:30am - 4:30pm on 9311 8111 and ask for an available officer to attend.
 After hours and on weekends please call 9311 8188.

 - Signage is not required to enforce this regulation

 - Any vehicle parked on a verge without permission is liable to be issued with an infringement notice.